MPDzDev/Calendar-Ado/README.md

 ### 4.3 Sync & Auth

-* PAT stored securely using `keytar` in Electron main process
+* PAT stored securely using `keytar` in Electron.
+In the browser the token is kept in session storage only and never written to disk.
 * ADO sync fetches latest work items nightly or on-demand

 ---